Estate Tax Law

 Taxation of a deceased person's property is nothing new.

-• The Stamp Tax of 1797.
-Needing to build up the Navy in response to an undeclared war with France, the federal government sought to increase revenue through a tax on federal stamps.
+• The Stamp Tax of 1797: The federal government needed to build up the Navy because of an undeclared war with France.
+Thus, the U.S. government sought to increase revenue by taxing federal stamps.
 These revenue stamps were necessary for various aspects of estate distribution (e.g., probating wills and issuing letters of administration).
-Once the crisis ended in 1802, the tax was repealed.
+Once the crisis ended in 1802, the tax ended through repeal.

-• The Tax Act of 1862.
-The huge cost of the Civil War led to a reinstatement of federal death taxes.
-In addition to taxing administrative paperwork, the federal government also imposed a tax on inherited personal property.
-As the war raged on, it began to tax inherited real estate as well.
-Once the war ended, the taxes were phased out by 1872.
+• The Tax Act of 1862: The Civil War's enormous price tag led to a reinstatement of federal death taxes.
+In addition to taxing administrative paperwork, the federal government also taxed inherited personal property.
+As the war raged on, the U.S. began taxing inherited real estate.
+Once the war ended, the taxes were phased out, ending by 1872.

-• Estate Tax of 1898.
-Though short-lived, the breakout of the Spanish-American war prompted Congress to revive the federal death tax.
-However, where previous taxes were imposed on paperwork and inheritances, the 1898 tax was imposed directly on estates.
+• Estate Tax of 1898: The breakout of the Spanish-American War prompted Congress to revive the federal death tax.
+The government imposed the 1898 tax directly on estates.
 It was repealed in 1902.

-• The Revenue Act of 1916.
-In need of revenue in the wake of World War I, cash-strapped Congress again began taxing decedents' estates.
+• The Revenue Act of 1916: In need of revenue after the U.S. entered World War I, cash-strapped Congress again began taxing decedents' estates.
 This tax still exists today, making it the longest-lived federal death tax.

 The Estate Tax Debate

 Taxing a deceased person's property has long been controversial.
-Through the end of the Civil War, these taxes were only imposed in times of national crisis.
+Through the end of the Civil War, the federal government imposed these taxes in times of national crisis.
 As the crisis subsided, so did death taxes.

-This changed with the estate taxes introduced in 1898 and 1916, which were driven in large part by a desire to reduce the extreme wealth inequality caused by post-Civil War industrialization.
-As famous tycoons like John D. Rockefeller and Andrew Carnegie accumulated vast fortunes, their workers often languished in poverty.
-Therefore, in addition to funding wars, the modern estate tax was also implemented to even out the field.
+This changed with the estate taxes introduced in 1898 and 1916.
+Estate taxes were largely driven by a desire to reduce wealth inequality as famous tycoons like John D. Rockefeller and Andrew Carnegie accumulated vast fortunes.
+But their workers often languished in poverty.
+Therefore, the modern estate tax sought to even out the field, in addition to funding wars.

 Whether ideological, moral, or practical, many of the old arguments in this polarized debate still resonate today.
 One side's argument often feels like a tit-for-tat inverse of the other's.
 The following table explores corresponding arguments from each side.